 There are thousands of digital nomad jobs out there.
 Basically, any job that you can do in an office, you can now do online.
 One of the upsides of the pandemic (I can’t think of many) has shown this to be the case.
 And earnings will vary as wildly as office jobs as well.

 There are also different levels of travelling in the digital nomad community.
 Some may base themselves in one city or country for many months or even years at a time.
 Georgia has a 1 year visa for many nationalities.
 Bali and Chang Mai are popular destinations for digital nomads and have a large expat population.
 (Some countries are now offering a digital nomad visa for workers to base themselves in a country for an extended period whilst earning their income abroad.
-Estonia, Malta and Barbados are among the countries that have done this.)
+Estonia, Malaysia, Malta and Barbados are among the countries that have done this.)
 However some digital nomads travel on every few days, squeezing in work to 8 hours of their day between sleeping and exploring.

 Personally, I am in between this.
 I like to stay somewhere for around one month before moving on for a few reasons: